Previews courtesy of Athletic Communications Departments

 • Preseason All-MAC honoree

 Manoela Forlin is averaging a team-best 4.14 points per set.
-This is good for fifth in the MAC and 123
+This ranks fifth in the MAC and 123

 rd in the NCAA.